How a Full-Time Working Mom Homeschools

 Kyle is now a homeschooler for life.
 To celebrate his first day of homeschool, he proudly wore his homeschool shirt.
 “From the very first day, he was hooked,” says Sharita.
 He soon learned to recognize when mom was in “teacher mode.”
 He told her: “Mommy, I think you are the best teacher.
 I think you are doing a good job as a teacher and as a mommy!”

 Kyle’s Typical Weekly Homeschool Schedule

-Sharita uses Time4Learning’s free Activity Planner and automated reporting tools to schedule learning times and keep track of progress.
+Sharita uses Time4Learning’s included Activity Planner and automated reporting tools to schedule learning times and keep track of progress.
 Kyle is comfortable with a streamlined and creative schedule that not only “meets district regulations and state requirements but gives more than the state or local school would provide.”
 Thanks to homeschooling’s flexibility, Sharita and her family can make any tweaks to the schedule as they see fit, whether it’s for family vacations, last minute field trips, or other opportunities that may pop up.